nsmsn/dotcom/src/slash/accessibility.md

 Images are described with [text alternatives](https://www.a11yproject.com/posts/alt-text/), using the <code>alt</code> attribute.
 This website’s colors were chosen to ensure there is sufficient color contrast between elements on each page.
 My site has been coded to honor user device preferences whenever possible.

-I strive to use inclusive, plain language throughout this site and use a readability checker to test my content and improve my writing.
+I strive to use inclusive, plain language throughout this site.

 &nbsp;